nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 ### UDP CLA

 - When using UDP CLA for data delivery, one should be aware that:
   - UDP is inherently unreliable.
-Therefore the delivery of BP bundles may not be guaranteed, even withing a controlled, isolated network environment.
+Therefore the delivery of BP bundles may not be guaranteed, even within a controlled, isolated network environment.
   - It is best to use iperf and other performance testing tools to properly character UDP performance before using UDP CLA.
 UDP loss may have high loss rate due to presence of other traffic or insufficient internal buffer.
   - When UDP CLA is used to deliver bundles larger than 64K, those bundle will be fragmented and reassembled at the destination.
 It has been observed on some platforms that UDP buffer overflow can cause a large number of 'cyclic' packet drops so that an unexpected large number of bundles are unable to be reassembled at the destination.
 These bundle fragments (which are themselves bundles) will take up storage and remain until either (a) the remaining fragments arrived or (b) the TTL expired.